awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-ac.md

 For more information about the differences between resource\-based and identity\-based policies, see [IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) in the *IAM User Guide*\.

 **Note**
-Users with the AWS managed `AmazonESReadOnlyAccess` policy can't see cluster health status in the console\.
+Users with the AWS managed `AmazonESReadOnlyAccess` policy can't see cluster health status on the console\.
 To allow them to see cluster health status, add the `"es:ESHttpGet"` action to an access policy and attach it to their accounts or roles\.

 ### IP\-based Policies<a name="es-ac-types-ip"></a>

 IP\-based policies restrict access to a domain to one or more IP addresses or CIDR blocks\.
 Technically, IP\-based policies are not a distinct type of policy\.
-Instead, they are just resource\-based policies that specify an anonymous principal and include a special [https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) element\.
+Instead, they are just resource\-based policies that specify an anonymous principal and include a special [Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) element\.

 The primary appeal of IP\-based policies is that they allow unsigned requests to an Amazon ES domain, which lets you use clients like [curl](https://curl.haxx.se/) and [Kibana](es-kibana.md#es-managedomains-kibana) or access the domain through a proxy server\.
 To learn more, see [Using a Proxy to Access Amazon ES from Kibana](es-kibana.md#es-kibana-proxy)\.